jonathandewitt-dev/make-menu-accessible/readme.md

   5. Submenus can be collapsed by hitting the escape key.
   6. Go to the first item in a menu by hitting the home or page up keys.
 Conversely, go to the last item in a menu by hitting end or page down.
   7. Focus directly on an item by hitting any alphanumeric key.
 Continue typing to narrow the result further.
 The filter resets a half-second after the user stops typing, so a new filter can be typed.

+**MOUSE NAVIGATION**
+  1. When hovering over an item with a submenu, the menu expands.
+  2. After the cursor leaves an item or its submenu, it will collapse with a 50 millisecond delay to account for any margins.

 **FLEXIBILITY**